cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 or whether it has pop-ups makes no difference to its basic distribution potential and ergo its copyright status.
 These physical works are self-contained.
 Ebooks arrive in all shapes and sizes, too.
-[Project Gutenberg][projectgutenberg] distributes public domain ebooks in various file formats that include plain text documents, that have no presentation markup (bold, italics, etc.), HTML documents with markup, XML documents like EPUB, and then also PDFs and others.
+[Project Gutenberg][projectgutenberg] distributes public domain ebooks in multiple file formats that include plain text documents, that have no presentation markup (bold, italics, etc.), HTML documents with markup, XML documents like EPUB, and then also PDFs and others.
 Recently, they started using AI [to convert their books to audiobooks][gutenbergmicro].
 Why so many file formats?
 Text is text, right?
 In the print space, a book is simply text printed on pages of paper, even if it is sometimes printed on different sized pages or uses different type settings.
-But these various markups exist because they each offer presentational advantages that are tied to specific pieces of software and hardware.
+But these markups exist because they each offer presentational advantages that are tied to specific pieces of software and hardware.
-This makes them unlike the various formats used for printed books.
+This makes them unlike the formats used for printed books.

 Ebooks are also complicated by proprietary, encrypted file formats, like the ones that Amazon uses for Kindles (other e-reader and other stores also), or the popular MP3 file format for audio recordings that only recently became patent free.